lstables/developer-test/README.md

 ### Scenario

-You are tasked with building a simple Laravel application that consumes a public API that provides book and author data.
+You are tasked with building a simple Laravel application that consumes a public API that looks up a products API and there respective categories.
-The application should save this data into a database and display the books and authors using Blade templates.

 > [!NOTE]
 > Either MySQL or SQLite, your choice!